Trailforks Mobile App Redesign

 Karen Cheng, Audrey DesJardins

 Trailforks is a platform for riding associations to keep track of trail conditions, builders to log work & riders to share and plan their rides.

-The Trailforks app is extremely utilitarian.
+The Trailforks mobile app is extremely utilitarian.
 It has a steep learning curve and is difficult to understand for non-mountain bikers, such as myself.
-In collaboration with Coreen Callister, Monica Niehaus, and Jen Strong, we posed this challenge — How might we redesign the Trailforks app experience in support of the full mountain biker journey – from locating and learning about a trail, to riding it, and sharing the experience with other Trailforks users?
+In collaboration with Coreen Callister, Monica Niehaus, and Jen Strong, we aimed to simplify the Trailforks app by focusing on trail location/discovery and sharing the experience.

 Screenshots of Trailforks interface as of January 27, 2017.

 No navigational hierarchy

 Ambiguity of marks, symbols, colors

 Lack of customization